top of page

 Scotland is widely considered the mecca of wild camping in the UK, thanks to its expansive, unspoiled landscapes and the Land Reform (Scotland) Act 2003, which grants the public the right to camp on most unenclosed land.

-• Cairngorms National Park: One of Scotland's most breathtaking natural areas, Cairngorms offers rugged terrain, towering peaks, and clear lochs, making it perfect for wild camping.
-The park's vastness means you can find a quiet spot to camp, surrounded by dramatic landscapes and diverse wildlife.
+• Cairngorms National Park: One of Scotland's most breathtaking natural areas, the Cairngorms offer rugged terrain, towering peaks, and clear lochs, making it an ideal destination for wild camping.
+The park's vastness means you can find a quiet spot to camp, surrounded by dramatic landscapes and a diverse array of wildlife.
 Just be sure to camp responsibly and stick to durable ground.

 • Isle of Skye: Known for its otherworldly scenery, the Isle of Skye is a paradise for wild campers.
 From the jagged cliffs of the Old Man of Storr to the mystical Fairy Pools, Skye offers some of the most scenic and remote camping spots in the UK.
 Be mindful of the weather, as conditions can change rapidly, and always respect the local environment.

 • Scottish Highlands: The vastness and isolation of the Scottish Highlands make it an ideal location for wild camping.
 With its towering mountains, wild rivers, and empty glens, the Highlands offer a sense of true solitude.
-Areas like Glencoe, Glen Etive and Glen Nevis are popular choices, but make sure to check for local regulations before setting up camp.
+Areas like Glencoe, Glen Etive, and Glen Nevis are popular choices, but be sure to check local regulations before setting up camp.

 England: Dartmoor, Lake District, and Stealth Camping